 123

 In the IP-based connection method, you only need the database name, not the port number.
-Here we simply use the discovery service that listens on port 8001 on all nodes of the cluster to discover the endpoint for the database named “db1”.
+The following example uses the discovery service that listens on port 8001 on all nodes of the cluster to discover the endpoint for the database named “db1”.

 from redis.sentinel import Sentinel